Perfect Particle Transmission through Duality Defects: Abstract

 \section{Abstract}

-We study wavepackets that propagate across $(a)$ topological interfaces in quantum spin systems exhibiting non-invertible symmetries and $(b)$ duality defects coupling dual theories.
-We demonstrate that the transmission is always perfect, and that a particle traversing the interface is converted into a nonlocal string-like excitation.
+The theory of generalized symmetries has recently clarified how twisted sectors resolve the Callan-Rubakov paradox, where scattering of a charged particle by a magnetic monopole appeared to violate conservation laws.
+We study a more general setting of wavepackets that propagate across topological interfaces in quantum spin systems exhibiting non-invertible symmetries, and across duality defects coupling dual theories.
+In these scenarios, we find that the transmission is always perfect and a particle traversing the interface is converted into a nonlocal string-like excitation.
 We give a systematic way of constructing such a defect by identifying its Hilbert space with the virtual bond dimension of the matrix product operator representing defect lines.
-Our work both gives an operational meaning to topological interfaces, and provides a lattice analogue of recent results solving the monopole paradox in quantum field theory.
+Our work provides a precise characterization of topological interfaces in perfect transmission phenomena and yields a lattice analogue of the solution to the monopole paradox in quantum field theory.